 Topography and Geography of Rome

-To explain things with greater clarity, it is useful to first consider Rome’s location and its geographical, as well as its topographical features.
+One should first consider Rome’s location and its geographical, as well as its topographical features.
 Moreover, many of these features have been important for Rome’s cultural, economic, military, and societal development.

 For example, the city sits 15 miles inland on the banks of the river Tiber, which flows out to the Mediterranean Sea.
 Whilst the Tiber provided a useful waterway for early shipping and transport, it also flooded the adjoining fields, creating both problems and opportunities (for river administrators, and rural farmers).